karl2883/minecraft_rendering/README.md

 5. Run "cmake --build ."
 6. Go back to the project directory
 7. Run "./build/src/Main"
+8. You may need to install libraries such as glew or glm if there is an error

 You will see a grass pyramid, you can float with standard minecraft controls.
 L/F to activate wireframe (line) or fill mode.